HanielB/2020.1-lp/_lessons/06-languages/formal-semantics.md

 ```
 - This renaming changes what the function computes, as `x` was renamed to a
   variable, `y`, that was *not free* in the body of the expression.
-  - As example, consider the following SML code:
+  - As an example, consider the following SML code:

   ``` ocaml
   val y = 1